esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 ### Transforms

-SimpleITK supports two types of spatial transforms, ones with a global (unbounded) spatial domain and ones with a bounded spatial domain.
-Points in SimpleITK are mapped by the transform using the `TransformPoint` method.
+SITK supports two types of spatial transforms, ones with a global (unbounded) spatial domain and ones with a bounded spatial domain.
+Points in SITK are mapped by the transform using the `TransformPoint` method.

 All **global domain transforms** are of the form: